-How do you suppose American Christians would feel about using currency on which "Allahu Akbar" (Allah is the greatest) was printed?
+How do you suppose Christians would feel about using currency on which "Allahu Akbar" (Allah is the greatest) was printed?
 How about "We Believe in Evolution," "Secular Democracy," or a similar slogan?
 Can you imagine the outrage?
-They might even have to set aside their all out war against "the gay" and refocus against the evil forces of secularism.
-And yet, atheists are repeatedly told that we have little choice but to accept the "In God We Trust" motto printed on our currency.
+They might even have to set aside their all out war against "teh gay" and refocus against the evil forces of secularism.
+And yet, atheists in the U.S. are repeatedly told that we have little choice but to accept the "In God We Trust" motto printed on our currency.

 The Tyranny of the Majority

 Some misunderstand democracy to mean "majority rules" and forget about the notion of protecting minority rights.
-Such individuals might go so far as to say that believe America is largely Christian in terms of self-reported religious identification, the wishes of non-Christians should be given less weight.
+Such individuals might go so far as to say that because the United States is largely Christian in terms of self-reported religious identification, the wishes of non-Christians should be given less weight.
 If the Christian majority wants god statements in their currency, they should have them.

 Of course, such a line of reasoning is clearly at odds with the ideal of the American democracy, the Constitution, and volumes of case law.
 This is simply not how our democracy was designed to function.
-Part of our system is designed to protect minority rights and to prevent any majority from discriminating against certain minority classes.
+Part of our system is designed to protect minority rights and to prevent any majority from discriminating against minorities.

 Argument From Tradition

-It is often suggested that atheists should accept this motto because, whether we like it or not, Christianity has had a deep and profound influence on America.
-I do not dispute this claim.
-Indeed, Christianity has had a significant influence on America.
-But so has slavery, racism, smallpox, Communism, and a vast array of mass hysterias.
+It is often suggested that atheists should accept this motto because, whether we like it or not, Christianity has had a deep and profound influence on the U.S. I do not dispute this claim.
+Indeed, Christianity has had a significant influence on the U.S. But so has slavery, racism, smallpox, Communism, and a vast array of mass hysterias.
 Should we incorporate celebrations of all of these into our currency?
 Just because Christianity was influential does not mean the influence was positive.

 Moreover, one of the most important ways the founders were influenced by Christianity involved their recognition of need to keep it separate from government.
-The separation of church and state was designed to protect both from the other's influence.
-It is not anti-religion like modern Christian extremists would have you believe (although it is certainly a barrier to their theocratic agenda).
-Thus, it was their deliberate and controversial decision to establish America as a secular democracy that distinguished our country from most others.
+The separation of church and state was designed to protect government from the influence of religion and to protect religion from the influence of government.
+Secularism is not anti-religion like modern Christian extremists would have you believe, although it is certainly a barrier to their theocratic agenda.
+Thus, it was the deliberate and controversial decision of the founders to establish the U.S. as a secular democracy that distinguished our country from most others.